mrbeizi/academics/README.md

 # About This Projects

 First of all, please leave a Star to this repo.
 Big Thanks!
+If you guys want to collaborate, feel free to tell me.

 <ol>
   <li>Clone this project yourself</li>